jjkallas/alienMaze/README.md

 # Galactic maze creating... with brain problems.
 ![alt text](/spaceMonster.png)

+A program written in the Processing Language that generates playable mazes filled with aliens curious about math! by Jack Kallas

 FOR BIGGER OR SMALLER MAZE:
  change the global rowSize variable or size() parameters in the setup function on line 39.